wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/expedited-virgin-joomla.md

 >     export INPARALLEL="0"

 If all the dashes I have added are removed, then this file (with live values and not symbolic ones) would be ready for deployment.
+So I run the script ExpeditedAgileDeploymentToolkit.sh as follows (and it must be done this way)

+>     cd ${BUILD_HOME}
->     ${BUILD_HOME}/ExpeditedAgileDeploymentTookkit.sh
+>     ./ExpeditedAgileDeploymentTookkit.sh

 ------------------

+If I want to deploy wordpress or drupal or moodle instead of joomla I must change the following values in my template

 #### For Wordpress: